-A RESOLUTION of the BOARD of the Hillsborough County Metropolitan Planning Organization (Applicant), hereinafter BOARD, hereby authorizes the filling of a Transportation Disadvantaged Trust Fund Grant Application with the Florida Commission for the Transportation Disadvantaged.
+A RESOLUTION of the Hillsborough County Metropolitan Planning Organization, hereinafter BOARD, hereby authorizes the filing and execution of a Transportation Disadvantaged Planning Grant Agreement with the Florida Commission for the Transportation Disadvantaged.

-WHEREAS, this BOARD has the authority to file a Transportation Disadvantaged Trust Fund Grant Application and to undertake a transportation disadvantaged service project as authorized by Section 427.0159, Florida Statutes, and Rule 41-2, Florida Administrative Code.
+WHEREAS, this BOARD is eligible to receive a Transportation Disadvantaged Planning Grant and to undertake a transportation disadvantaged service project as authorized by Section 427.0159, Florida Statutes, and Rule 41-2, Florida Administrative Code.

-THEREFORE, NOW BE IT RESOLVED that:
+NOW, THEREFORE, BE IT RESOLVED BY THE BOARD THAT:

-- 1. The BOARD has the authority to file this grant application. - 2.
-The BOARD authorizes the Hillsborough County Metropolitan Planning Organization Executive Director, hereinafter DIRECTOR, to execute the grant agreement, amendments, warranties, certifications and any other documents which may be required in connection with the application or subsequent agreements on behalf of the BOARD with the Florida Commission for the Transportation Disadvantaged. - The BOARD"S Registered Agent in Florida is the DIRECTOR.
-The Registered Agent's address is: PO Box 1110, 601 East Kennedy Boulevard- 18th Floor, Tampa, FL 33601-1110.
+- 1. The BOARD has the authority to enter into this grant agreement. - The BOARD authorizes the Hillsborough County Metropolitan Planning Organization's Executive Director, hereinafter DIRECTOR, to execute the grant agreement, amendments, warranties, certifications, and any other documents which may be required in connection with the agreement with the Florida Commission for the Transportation Disadvantaged on behalf of the Board - The BOARD'S Registered Agent in Florida is DIRECTOR, The Registered Agent's address is PO Box 1110, 601 East Kennedy Boulevard, 18th Floor, Tampa, FL 33601-1110

-DULY PASSED AND ADOPTED THIS DAY 13 MAY, 2020
+DULY PASSED AND ADOPTED THIS 12th DAY OF MAY 2021.